kubernetes/enhancements/keps/sig-network/0752-endpointslices/README.md

   * Kube-Proxy on Linux will use EndpointSlices by default.
   * Kube-Proxy on Windows will support EndpointSlices in an alpha state.

+**Kubernetes 1.20: Add NodeName, Deprecate Topology**
+* Given the updated plans for topology aware routing, the topology field is no longer useful, it will be deprecated.
+* A new NodeName field will be added, guarded by the EndpointSliceNodeName feature gate.

-**Kubernetes 1.20: GA API, Kube-Proxy on Windows uses EndpointSlices by Default**
+**Kubernetes 1.21: GA API, Kube-Proxy on Windows uses EndpointSlices by Default**
 * The EndpointSlice API will graduate to v1.
+* The topology field will be removed.
+* `EndpointSliceNodeName` feature gate will graduate to beta.
-* `EndpointSliceProxying` feature gate will graduate to beta on Linux:
+* `EndpointSliceProxying` feature gate will graduate to beta on Windows:
-  * Kube-Proxy on Linux will use EndpointSlices by default.
+  * Kube-Proxy on Windows will use EndpointSlices by default.
 * A new `endpoints.kubernetes.io/over-capacity` label will be set to "warning" on Endpoints resources exceeding 1000 endpoints.

-**Kubernetes 1.21: Kube-Proxy GA**
+**Kubernetes 1.22: Kube-Proxy GA**
 * The `EndpointSliceProxying` feature gate guarding EndpointSlice integration with kube-proxy will graduate to GA on both Linux and Windows.
 * Endpoints resources will be limited to 1000 endpoints.
 The